zio/zio/docs/howto/use_module_pattern.md

 In this example the dependency on `EmailRenderer.Service` and `Postman.Service` is expressed as abstract value, forceing the programmer to provide instances of these services when constructing the environment.
 Note that `Newsletter` _module_ does not depend on anything.
 Only `NewsletterLive` implementation depends on those.
-This allows you to create other implementations with diffrent (or zero) dependencies, like a helper object to access service effects:
+This allows you to create other implementations with different (or zero) dependencies, like a helper object to access service effects:

 ```scala mdoc:silent